Welcome to today's edition of the Rush 24-7 podcast.

 It couldn't possibly be.

-I I walked there was no entourage, no security, I didn't see any motor kit or anything.
+I didn't see any motor kit or anything.

-I walked over and it was a tranny.
+I walked over, and it was a tranny.

 It can often be confusing, especially in Central Park.

-They were uh Caucasian, if I may say.
+They were Caucasian, if I may say.

-One of them had a long beard with food stuck in it and all kinds of things and and muttering and and that was the woman.
+One of them had a long beard with food stuck in it and all kinds of things and muttering.

-I think drug crazed is the appropriate terminology, and unclean, uh not not clean at all.
+I think drug crazed is the appropriate terminology.

-Give me a dollar and voting for Donald Trump.
+I'm voting for Donald Trump.

 And I, of course, did not give them a dollar in this particular instance because naturally I want them to vote for Donald Trump.

-And uh it was uh kind of strange because the woman, beard and all, looked strangely, as I mentioned earlier, uh a lot like Monica Lewinsky, and uh we've all been wondering where Monica went.
+It was kind of strange because the woman, beard and all, looked strangely, as I mentioned earlier, a lot like Monica Lewinsky.

 I might have to go back after the show and see if she's still there.